 2. Use data to personalize the user experience.

 Every time a logged in customer pulls up Amazon, they see a homepage that’s unique to them and filled with product recommendations based on their past purchase and browsing history.

 If you’ve bought dog products in the past, the company knows to promote other dog products to you.
 If your wish list shows an interest in sci-fi novels, expect to see popular books from the genre promoted on your Amazon main page.

 Amazon may have more data than most companies, but they don’t have a monopoly on the ability to provide customers with a personalized experience.
-If you can afford to invest in personalization tech then you can deliver up website landing pages that are personalized based on where the visitor is coming from or data on past behavior on your website.
+If you can afford to invest in personalization tech, then you can deliver website landing pages that are personalized based on where the visitor is coming from or data on past behavior on your website.

 If personalization software is outside of your budget, you can still personalize your email marketing using the information subscribers provided when they signed up and the data you have on past opens.
 And with retargeting, you can deliver targeted ads to past visitors based on what they checked out when last on your website.

 3. Make recommendations.